Morph (X-Men: The Animated Series and X-Men '97 character): Season 1

 In the premiere, Magneto becomes the X-Men's new leader.
-Soon afterwards it is revealed that Sinister had switched Jean with a clone, Madelyne Pryor.
+Soon afterwards, it is revealed that Sinister had switched Jean with a clone, Madelyne Pryor.
 Under his influence, Madelyne uses her psychic powers to attack the X-Men, giving Morph visions of Sinister taunting them.
-Despite still being afraid of Sinister, Morph helps lead the X-Men to his lab where they fight Madelyne.
+Despite still being afraid of Sinister, Morph helps lead the X-Men to his lab, where they fight Madelyne.
 During the fight, Madelyne hypnotizes Morph, causing them to fight their teammates, until the team manages to break Sinister's hold over her.

 Sometime later, the mutant nation of Genosha is attacked by Sentinels, leading to the death of Gambit and massacre of numerous other mutants.
 Following these events, Morph and the X-Men find Bolivar Trask about to commit suicide by jumping off a building, who reveals Sinister forced him to participate in the Genosha genocide.
 After Rogue lets Trask fall to his death, to Morph's shock, he transforms into a Prime Sentinel and attacks the team.

 Realizing Bastion was the mastermind behind the creation of the Prime Sentinels and attack on Genosha, the X-Men split into two teams.
 While the Blue Team is handling a rogue Magneto, Storm leads Morph and the rest of the Gold Team to Bastion's compound, successfully severing his hold over the Prime Sentinels.
 Going to Asteroid M, Bastion overpowers the Blue Team, before Morph and the Gold Team arrive and defeat him.
 However, when American missiles strike the asteroid, it starts plummeting towards Earth.

 While Jean, Storm, Rogue, and Magneto use their powers to halt Asteroid M's descent, Morph stays by Wolverine's side, who is comatose after the adamantium from his skeleton was removed by Magneto.
-Unsure of their fate, Morph takes on Jean's form to confesses their love for him.
+Unsure of their fate, Morph takes on Jean's form to confess their love for him.
 The X-Men are able to use their powers and return Asteroid M to space, but it suddenly vanishes along with most of the team.
-While some of the X-Men are sent to either Ancient Egypt in 3000 BC or 3060 AD, Morph's whereabouts—along with Wolverine and Storm—are unknown by the first-season finale.
+Half of the X-Men are sent to either Ancient Egypt in 3000 BC or 3060 AD; with Morph, Wolverine and Storm ending up in the latter.